ebzzry/ebzzry.github.io/en/src/y.md

 <div class="center">May 9, 2013</div>
 <div class="center">Updated: March 31, 2017</div>

+>“First, decide.
+And then do it.
+It’s the only way to achieve anything.”<br>
+>―Lacus Clyne, Gundam SEED Destiny

 A lot of us have been taught that to be able to define a recursive procedure, the recursive invocation must “use” the name of the recursive procedure.
 The [Y combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator#Y_combinator) ,